nvdb-vegdata/nvdb-api-client/README.md

 Base URL for the API is https://nvdbapiles-v3.atlas.vegvesen.no

 # Artifact
-This artifact will be published to [Maven Central](https://search.maven.org/) upon releases.
+This artifact will be published to [Maven Central](https://search.maven.org/artifact/no.vegvesen.nvdb/nvdb-read-api-v3-client/) upon releases.
-TODO: update with full url once approved by Sonatype.

 ## Gradle
 ```gradle